frcdesign/FRCDesign.org/docs/learning-course/stage1/1A-onshapeFundamentals.md

 You will utilize the `Spacer` Featurescript for this exercise.

-**Navigate to the "Exercise #4 Climber Hook" part studio tab** in your copied document and **follow the instructions in the slides** to complete the second exercise.
+**Navigate to the "Exercise #4 Climber Hook" part studio tab** in your copied document and **follow the instructions in the slides** to complete the exercise.

 <!-- Slideshow container -->
 <div class="slideshow-container">